Writality

 WHERE WRITALITY FEELS DIFFERENT

-• Projects that need stronger narrative structure
+• Projects that are narrative driven

 • People who do not want to spend time assembling their own writing system